 In March 2013, the Company issued a secured promissory note in the principal amount of \$1,300,000 to Targeted Growth, Inc. for certain Camelina assets.
 The purchase occurred concurrently with the acquisition of Sustainable Oils, LLC.
 The note bears an interest rate of ten percent (10.0%) per annum, and is payable upon the earlier of the following: (a) to the extent of 35.1% of, and on the third business day after, the receipt by the Company of any Qualified Funding; or (b) September 13, 2014 (the "Maturity Date").
 The term "Qualified Funding" means all equity funding in excess of the \$800,000, in the aggregate, received by the Company, its subsidiary or an affiliate after the date hereof for its Camelina business.
-In September 2014, we renegotiated the terms fo the agreement and returned these machines, tractors, and vehicles to Targeted Growth, Inc. in consideration for a reduction of outstanding balance of the Promissory Note and the extension of the maturity date of the Promissory Note to December 31, 2014.
-The current note is no longer secured by any assets.
+In September 2014, we renegotiated the terms fo the agreement and returned certain machines, tractors, and vehicles to Targeted Growth, Inc. in consideration for a reduction of accrued interest related to the Promissory Note.
+The current note is no longer secured by any assets and is due on demand.